 Dormant Pruning

 “Winter” or “dormant” pruning is an essential horticultural practice that an experienced landscape contractor will utilize at their discretion.
 This is essentially a hard cutback (more than you would cut with hand pruners or shears during a typical pruning session) to reshape the plant and encourage new growth to form towards the inside of the plant.
 As plants are pruned during the summer months, a landscaper will strategically take as little plant material off during each pruning to avoid plant stress during hot temperatures.
-Because of this, the plant will start to form more leaves on the outside of the plant and less on the inside, creating a very bare environment in the middle of the plant over time.
-It is imperative that most woody shrubs are dormant pruned at strategic intervals during their life cycle.
-Not every shrub needs yearly dormant pruning, but some do.
-Your dedicated landscape professional should be able to distinguish which ones those are.
+Read more »

 Operational Excellence